Heroes of Might and Magic: A Strategic Quest

-Heroes of Might and Magic: A Strategic Quest is a turn-based strategy game developed and published by New World Computing in 1995 for DOS.
+Heroes of Might and Magic: A Strategic Quest is a 1995 turn-based strategy game developed and published by New World Computing for DOS.
 A spin-off of New World Computing's Might and Magic series of role-playing video games, the success of Heroes of Might and Magic led to a number of sequels.

-In 1996, NWC released an updated version of the game, ported to Windows 95.
+In 1996, NWC released an updated version of the game for Windows 95.
 This new version included a map editor, random map generator, CD audio, and new scenarios.
 As a bonus, King's Bounty was also included on the CD.

 Story

-Heroes of Might and Magic tells the story of Lord Morglin Ironfist, who is forced to flee his homeland through a magical portal, because his cousin, Ragnar, had usurped the throne after his uncle, Ragnar's father, killed Ironfist's father, the legitimate owner of the throne.
+Heroes of Might and Magic tells the story of Lord Morglin Ironfist, who is forced to flee his homeworld of Varn (the setting of the first Might and Magic game) through a magical portal, because his cousin Ragnar has usurped the throne after his uncle, Ragnar's father, killed Morglin's father, the legitimate ruler.

 He finds himself along with his few followers in a strange and uncharted land, called Enroth.
 The land is unruled but contested by Ironfist and three other warlords: the barbarian Lord Slayer, the sorceress Queen Lamanda, and the warlock Lord Alamar.

-In the canonical storyline, Lord Ironfist defeats his three opponents and founds a new kingdom in Enroth.
+In the canonical storyline, Lord Ironfist, leader of the knight faction, defeats his three opponents and founds a new kingdom in Enroth.
 It is possible for the player to lead the other factions to victory, however this is not reflected in the following games of the Heroes of Might and Magic series.